Updated: September 1, 2014

 The Johnston County Public Health Department will offer “Living Healthy,” a six-week class in how to self-manage chronic disease.
 To learn more, call 919-989-5200.
-Also, the Health Department will offer its childbirth class the first week in September.
+Also, the Health Department will offer its Childbirth Class the first week of September.
 To register, call 919-989-5200.

 The Johnston County YMCA is now taking registratio for its Fall Soccer League which runs from September 2nd – October 27th at 3798 Powhatan Road in Clayton.
 Spots are currently open for Age 3 to Grade 7.
 For more information or to register online visit WMCATriangle.org (Johnston County YMCA or call 919-773-3621.